austintackaberry/100-days-of-code/log.md

 ### Day 32: August 22, 2017

 **Today's Progress**: Made GitHub repos for each of my FCC projects and made GitHub Pages for each of those, so that I could submit them to FCC.....and get my front end certification!
 Started looking into how I should learn React.
+I also watched some WDB, I'm currently on lecture 60.

 **Thoughts**: Excited to finally begin learning React!
 Though again that licensing issue makes me worry a bit...not enough to choose a different framework though.